Best Practices for Dating As a Single Parent

 Being a single parent and entering the dating world again might be intimidating, especially if you haven’t been dating in a while.
 Worrying about rejection, how your children will respond to a new relationship, or even if you’re ready for someone new to enter your family’s life is a regular occurrence.

 Relationship therapist and certified sex educator Deb Laino, DHS, of Delaware, adds that queries such as “What do I do with my kids?”
 When should I introduce my children?
 When will we make love?
-Do I desire a romantic partnership once more? are also very typical.
+Do I desire a romantic partnership once more?
+They are also very typical.

 Because of this, “getting back in the game” might be difficult, according to psychotherapist and BetterLove.com founder Les Parrott, Ph.D.
 “If doing that requires taking your time, go ahead.
 Do it if doing so requires first seeking therapy or coaching.
 The hardest thing is just getting started.